Business & Finance

 What is Cloud Migration?

 Cloud migration is the process of transferring data and applications from a local server to a remote server.
 The main benefit of this is that it makes accessing data and applications more convenient, as they are no longer stored on a computer or laptop.
-This process is also beneficial for companies that have an office in more than one location.
-This way, they can access their data from any location, which helps them save time and resources.

 The following are two of the main ways in which companies can migrate their data to a remote server.